-Written Homework will be submitted here.
+Written Homework and R Projects will be submitted here.
 This is integrated with Blackboard.
 To access, click on the link within Blackboard.

-3.4.1 Gradescope Assignment Uploads:
+3.4.1 Gradescope Homework Uploads:

-- To access Gradescope, click on the link within Blackboard. - You may use your phone to scan in assignments. - You may only submit 1 PDF file or a series of pictures (linked to the correct problem). - Problems not correctly linked will not be graded. - You can overwrite an uploaded file if you submitted the incorrect one.
+- To access Gradescope, click on the link within Blackboard. - You may use your phone to scan in assignments. - For assignments that do not require code submission, you may only submit 1 PDF file or a series of pictures (linked to the correct problem).
+Problems not correctly linked will not be graded. - For assignments that allow code submission, you may submit multiple files.
+You do not need to link to the correct problem. - You can overwrite an uploaded file if you submitted the incorrect one.
 At the bottom right corner, click on "Resubmit" and you can change the file(s) that you uploaded.